Bo-Lennart/hangman/docs/README.md

 * <a href="https://www.gitpod.io/">Gitpod</a> - Used to create, edit and write the code for the program
 * <a href="https://dashboard.heroku.com/">Heroku</a> - Used to deploy the page

+## Python Libraries
+* <a href="https://pypi.org/project/colorama/">Colorama</a> - Allows terminal text to be printed in different colors.
+* <a href="https://pypi.org/project/termcolor2/">Termcolor</a> - To use the 'cprint' to color text in terminal.

 # Testing
 ## PEP8 Validator Extension
 Running the pep8 validator extension within gitpod showed a number of errors and warnings.
 Among these where syntax errors such as 2 blank lines after classes, function etc. Furthermore to long lines have been shortened and class names have been changed to camelcased, starting with a capital letter.